 Antibody arrays and MS used in conjunction with each other can enrich protein profiling and biomarker discovery research.
 For example, proteome coverage will increase when both platforms are used in parallel during initial screening experiments.
 Potential biomarkers first identified by MS could be validated using an antibody array.
 In one study, serological protein profiles of aneurysmal subarachnoid hemorrhage patients with and without vasospasm were first analyzed with MS and then antibody arrays.
 Using this two-pronged approach, 9 protein biomarkers of subarachnoid hemorrhage, vasospasm, and delayed ischemic neurological deficits were first identified with MS and validated with antibody arrays.
 In other study, MS and antibody arrays helped discover novel cancer-associated fibroblasts (CAFs) in the lysate and supernatant of CAFs or normal fibroblasts.
 One CAF biomarker (CCL2) was observed by both platforms, with 5 or 4 biomarkers identified either by MS or antibody arrays, respectively.
 Notably, the 4 of the 5 unique biomarkers detected by MS were not present on the antibody array.
 In an experiment studying the protein profile of exosomes released from a mesenchymal stem cell line, a total of 857 proteins were detected using an antibody array and MS. 101 of the 507 proteins measured by the antibody array were detected in the samples.
 Only 10 of the 766 proteins detected by MS was also detected by the antibody array.

-Numerous other MS studies have utilized enzyme-linked immunosorbent assays (ELISAs) for biomarker validation.
+Numerous other MS studies have utilized enzyme-linked immunosorbent assays (ELISAs) for biomarker validation (Figure 6).
 Thus, it is worth noting that sandwich-based quantitative antibody arrays are multiplex ELISAs, which require less sample than multiple single-plex ELISA assays.

 In conclusion, antibody arrays and MS both have unique advantages and disadvantages.
 Rather than one technology being better than the other, the data obtained from both platforms can complement each other in protein profiling and biomarker discovery studies.
 Moreover, potential biomarkers identified with MS can be validated using antibody arrays.